Zero Waste Challenge: How to Go Zero Waste for 7 Days

 What I’ve learned today: There are endless possibilities to use what we think of as kitchen waste.
 Process your food as a whole and cook creatively!

 Even though I’ve already known about Zero Waste before, I still learned so much more about it and got inspired in all kinds of fields!
 I learned about some horrible statistics but at least I got the feeling that there are a lot of people out there trying to tackle the problem!
-Yes, it’s hard to change your lifestyle overnight, but there are a few smaller steps that everybody can make – and they can make a big difference altogether.
+Yes, it's hard to change your lifestyle overnight, but there are a few small steps that everyone can make—and together, those will make a big difference.

 Here are even more helpful articles on the topic: